 The hybrid storage solution

-Budget will always be the biggest considerations when you're choosing whether or not it's time to shift completely to an SSD lifestyle—in a world where you have access to unlimited discretionary income, of course SSDs are the obvious option, as you can afford to stack them in multiples and surround them with the hardware to support them.
+Budget will always be the biggest consideration when you're choosing whether or not it's time to shift completely to an SSD lifestyle—in a world where you have access to unlimited discretionary income, of course SSDs are the obvious option, as you can afford to stack them in multiples and surround them with the hardware to support them.
 But for the financial mortals among us, HDDs still have a place.

 Even if you want an SSD for your boot drive (and you should), nabbing a cheap and capacious HDD for secondary storage is arguably the best approach to a sometimes complex discussion.
-Use it for mass storage, most of your games library, videos, and backups, and more.
+Use it for mass storage, most of your games library, videos, backups, and more.
 You can still put a few games on your SSD as well, but there are plenty of files that don't need SSD speeds.
 We'll be the first to welcome the solid state future with open arms, but keeping a large HDD handy still makes sense.

 There are other alternatives to just a pure HDD or SSD setup.
-Intel Optane Memory provides for a fast SSD cache that supplements your HDD, and you don't need to worry about which data gets to reside on the faster cache—the software and drivers take care of that for your.
+Intel Optane Memory provides for a fast SSD cache that supplements your HDD, and you don't need to worry about which data gets to reside on the faster cache—the software and drivers take care of that for you.
 AMD's StoreMI (and Emotus FuzeDrive) take a slightly different approach, with tiered storage so that you get the full capacity of the HDD+SSD, with the drivers and software managing where data is located.

 In short, the debate over HDD vs. SSD storage isn't over just yet.
 SSD capacities are increasing, and there are enterprise solutions that can store up to 100TB on a single drive.
 That's five times larger than the current top HDDs.
 The price for such drives, however, isn't even worth mentioning (*cough* $50,000 *cough*).
 We're still a long way off from SSDs actually beating HDDs in price per GB, and until that happens, HDDs will remain a viable options for many people and businesses.